Ghost Town: Civic Television and the Haunting of Coventry

 The Story of Children's Television Project

-From 2013 Dr Helen Wheatley and Dr Rachel Moseley have been developing research on the history of children’s television culture in Britain which is now the subject of a large-scale touring exhibition designed with colleagues at the Herbert Art Gallery and Museum, and will tour the UK for three years from May 2015.
+From 2013 Dr Helen Wheatley and Dr Rachel Moseley developed research on the history of children’s television culture in Britain which was the subject of a large-scale touring exhibition designed with colleagues at the Herbert Art Gallery and Museum, and toured the UK for three years from May 2015.
 The Exhibition opened with national publicity which can be found here and here, and the Herbert Art Gallery and Museum has seen record crowds take up the opportunity to re-visit and re-learn their favourite and forgotten children's television programmes.
 See local press coverage here.

 2015 A key aspect of this research was the hosting of an international conference at Warwick on The Story of Children's Television in July 2015, details of which can be found on the Department of Film and Television's research news pages here.
 Helen Wheatley has also discussed and debated the issues surrounding what and how we remember children's television in her recent contribution to The Conversation.
-Helen in collaboration with Dr Rachel Moseley (CTHHMR Director) and Dr Amy Holdsworth (Glasgow University) will analyse the results of their research and will be presenting and publishing these results in the near future.
+Helen in collaboration with Dr Rachel Moseley (CTHHMR Director) and Dr Amy Holdsworth (Glasgow University) will analysed of their research which will be published in the journal VIEW: Journal of European Television History & Culture in the near future.

 The Dennis Potter Heritage Project